Jhatton2/dataMining_finalProject/README.md

 The last is a data science jobs report, which will likely be too small a dataset to create an appropriate report.

+Abstract:

+Our project uses a dataset of covid-19 cases within 214 countries.
+This dataset has over 50,000 rows and 43 columns.
+Some of the main features of this dataset include date, continent, location, total cases, new cases, and total deaths.
+First we would like to clean the data and then use the cleaned data to...